 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
-Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.
+Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.

-- Your doctor will watch you closely during the first 18 weeks of therapy.
-If you have a bad skin reaction, an allergy, or any signs of liver problems, NEVER take nevirapine again.
+- Your child’s doctor will be watching closely during the first 18 weeks of therapy.
+If your child has a bad skin reaction, an allergy, or any signs of liver problems, NEVER give him/her this drug again.

 - It is used to treat HIV infection.

-- If you have liver disease.
+- If your child has liver disease.

-- If you are taking another drug that has the same drug in it.
+- If your child is taking another drug that has the same drug in it.

-- Tell all of your health care providers that you take this drug.
-This includes your doctors, nurses, pharmacists, and dentists.
+- Tell all of your child’s health care providers that your child is taking this drug.
+This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Do not run out of this drug.

-- Have blood work checked as you have been told by the doctor.
-Talk with the doctor.
+- Have your child’s blood work checked often.
+Talk with your child’s doctor.

 - This drug is not a cure for HIV.
-Stay under the care of your doctor.
+Be sure your child stays under the care of the doctor.

-- This drug does not stop the spread of diseases like HIV or hepatitis that are passed through blood or having sex.
-Do not have any kind of sex without using a latex or polyurethane condom.
-Do not share needles or other things like toothbrushes or razors.
-Talk with your doctor.
+- This drug does not stop the spread of diseases like HIV or hepatitis that are passed through blood.
+Be sure needles and other things like toothbrushes or razors are not shared.

 - Use with care in children.
 Talk with the doctor.

-- Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using this drug while you are pregnant.
+- Tell the doctor if your child is pregnant or becomes pregnant.
+You will need to talk about the benefits and risks of your child using this drug while pregnant.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Feeling very tired or weak.
+- Feeling tired or weak.